 - Ingredient notes:

-- How to make blackened mahi-mahi:
+- How to make blackened mahi mahi

 - Top tip:

-- What is mahi-mahi:
+- What is mahi mahi:

-- What does it taste like:
+- What does mahi taste like:

 - What does “blackened” mean: